 What is the time commitment involved with getting allergy shots?

 An allergy shot appointment will usually take 5-10 minutes.
 Additionally, you must stay in the clinic or in the parking lot for 30 minutes after your shot to avoid any serious adverse reactions.
 You will have to call or text the shot room after you have waited 30 minutes on-site.
 This regimen also requires meeting with your physician annually to monitor your progress appropriately.

 Why do I have wait on-site for 30 minutes after getting my allergy shots?

 Each allergy shot contains a tiny amount of the specific substance or substances that trigger your allergic reactions.
 These are called allergens.
 The allergens are given in gradually increasing doses throughout the treatment period.
 Most serious reactions develop within 30 minutes of receiving allergy injections.
 Serious reactions to allergy shots are uncommon, but they do happen sometimes.
 Symptoms of an anaphylactic reaction can include facial swelling, swelling in the throat, wheezing or tightness in the chest, nausea, and dizziness.
 When these symptoms do occur, they require immediate medical attention.
 When you are on the premises, we can provide immediate emergency treatment.
 Our staff is fully trained on how to treat patients suffering anaphylaxis.
-This is why you must wait in our office or on-site for at least 30 minutes after you receive allergy shots.
+This is why you must wait in our office for at least 30 minutes after you receive allergy shots.